ministryofjustice/security-guidance/docs/public-key-infrastructure-policy.md

 #### Physical Security Policy

-1. The PKI Services shall be located in an HMG Government building or Supplier building with appropriate physical controls for **Official-Sensitive** information, as assessed by the Authority's CSO or delegated representative.
+1. The PKI Services shall be located in an HMG Government building or Supplier building with appropriate physical controls for information, as assessed by the Authority's CSO or delegated representative.

 2. PKI Services are critical to the security of the information they protect, and therefore should not be housed in open or shared areas.
 The PKI Services shall be in a room or cage or locked cabinet that has strictly controlled access to named individuals.
 The strength of the physical controls will depend on the sensitivity of the specific service.